-- (b) pressure exerted for payments to be made urgently or ahead of schedule; - (c) unusual payment rates or sources; - (d) missing documents, records or payment details regarding payment; - (e) invoices being in excess of contract without reasonable cause; - (f) paying, or making funds available for, high value expenses without any reasonable explanation; - (g) normal Meridiam procedures or guidelines (including those set out in this Policy) not being followed; - (h) Unauthorized Gifts; - (i) agreeing unfavourable contracts; - (j) an unexplained preference for certain vendors during tendering period; and/or - (k) irregularities in the tendering or contracting procedure, such as bypassing normal procedure and/or seeking to avoid specific roles or individuals who are key to the decision making process.
+- (a) unexpected or illogical decisions in accepting projects or contracts; - (b) pressure exerted for payments to be made urgently or ahead of schedule; - (c) unusual payment rates or sources; - (d) missing documents, records or payment details regarding payment; - (e) invoices being in excess of contract without reasonable cause; - (f) paying, or making funds available for, high value expenses without any reasonable explanation; - (g) normal Meridiam procedures or guidelines (including those set out in this Policy) not being followed; - (h) Unauthorized Gifts;

+- (i) agreeing unfavourable contracts; - (j) an unexplained preference for certain vendors during tendering period; and/or - (k) irregularities in the tendering or contracting procedure, such as bypassing normal procedure and/or seeking to avoid specific roles or individuals who are key to the decision-making process.

-Meridiam Staff are strongly encouraged to report to the Chief Compliance Officer as soon as possible the offering of a bribe by a third party, the request for a bribe, suspect that a bribe may have been made or may be made in the future, or believe that they are the victim of another form of unlawful activity.
+Meridiam Staff must report to the Chief Compliance Officer as soon as possible the offering of a bribe by a third party, the request for a bribe, suspect that a bribe may have been made or may be made in the future, or believe that they are the victim of another form of unlawful activity.
+Meridiam Staff can also use the whistleblowing system to alert the Chief Compliance Officer confidentially, as described in the whistleblowing procedure appended to Meridiam Code of Ethics.
 Meridiam Staff are strongly encouraged not to discuss the potential problem with the other parties involved until after the Chief Compliance Officer has been notified and has granted permission to do so.

-Meridiam Chief Compliance Officer will analyse the identified risk on the basis of all available information and report to the Compliance Committee for further action should there be reasonable clues of potential bribe or corruption in relation to Meridiam or Meridiam Staff.
+Meridiam Chief Compliance Officer - as the independent compliance function of Meridiam directly reporting to the Supervisory Board - will analyse the identified risk on the basis of all available information and report to the Compliance Committee for further action should there be reasonable clues of potential bribe or corruption in relation to Meridiam or Meridiam Staff.